 Through a mix of lectures, seminars and practical workshops, we help you learn the skills you need in a modern media business.
 You’ll cover camera, lighting, sound, editing and all elements of planning and pre-production, bringing them together to produce a range of fiction and non-fiction films.

 You'll regularly be given the opportunity to work with a variety of artists using our state-of-the-art facilities.
-During your studies you'll have the opportunity to work in collaboration with the Audio and Music Production students, this will enable you to broaden your skills working in a professional setting.
+During your studies you may even work in collaboration with the Audio and Music Production students.
+This will help develop your skills and experience working in a team like you may do in your role in the industry.

 You'll also benefit from filming weeks and filming live events, all of these have different demands and require flexible and organised thinking.